 There may be some additional software required, depending on the exact class you are taking.
 You should contact your instructor to learn about any other software requirements.

-About the Blackboard System
+About the Canvas System

 How do I turn off my pop-up blocker?